haleyrp1803/cookbook/recipes/3-bean-vegetarian-chili.md

 ## Personal Notes

-- Date tried:
+- Made it (Y/N): Y
-- Rating:
+- Rating: 4/5
-- Make again:
-- Changes for next time:
+- Notes: good to feed a crowd; can add more cans of beans, tomatoes, ground sausage, etc to stretch the recipe into 7-8 servings